CastagnaIT/plugin.video.netflix/README.md

 * As Kodi file source, only for Kodi 18:<br/>
 https://castagnait.github.io/repository.castagnait/ (url to add in the Kodi file manager)

+#### Ubuntu:
+On Ubuntu its required to have Kodi installed via the TeamXBMC-PPA and NOT via the ubuntu-package.
+With the Ubuntu-Package pycryptodomex will be not installed and you can't install the Addon.

 ## Login with Authentication key

 An alternative login method to avoid "incorrect password" error